krauskopf/node-red-contrib-avr-yamaha/README.md

 ### Example 3:
-The node `AVR Yamaha In` node listens to any UPnP event that is send my the receiver and emists corresponding messages.
-Thus, it can happen, that multiple messages with the same information are emitted.
+The node `AVR Yamaha In` node listens to any UPnP event that is send to the receiver and emits corresponding messages.
+Thus, it can happen, that multiple messages with the same content are emitted.
-If you want to filter out these duplicate messages with same content, then you can use the `rbe` node to block out all messages without value changes.
+If you want to filter out these duplicate messages, then you can use the `rbe` node to block out all messages without value changes.
 The stringify function is necessary because the `rbe` node only works for strings and numbers.